Rolex Sea-Dweller

 The origins of the Rolex Sea-Dweller are closely tied to the company COMEX.
 The expansion of offshore oil drilling in the 1960s created new jobs for divers, who were needed to construct offshore platforms and pipelines.
 These jobs required the divers and their watches to dive deeper and deeper.

 The Compagnie Maritime d'Expertises (COMEX) has specialized in these types of underwater missions since 1961.
 Rolex provided COMEX with a Submariner (ref.
 5513), the first watch to feature a helium escape valve.
 You can recognize this Submariner by the "COMEX" inscription on its dial.
-Today, these watches are valued at between 50,000 USD and well over 100,000 USD.
-Particularly well-maintained pieces in full sets and other rare accessories, such as original diving records, can even cost up to 200,000 USD.
+Today, these watches are valued at between 50,000 and well over 100,000 USD.
+Particularly well-maintained pieces in full sets with other rare accessories, such as original diving records, can even cost up to 200,000 USD.